Connecting the Body and Mind with the Spirit of Aloha

 "The Sacred Hula: Ka Wa Hula- Hula Through Time" at Symphony Space, NYC

-Hula and the Aloha Spirit
+Hula and the Spirit of Aloha

 Passionate about sharing the Aloha Spirit, Tiare's hula performances are both educational and entertaining.
 Through storytelling and dance, she makes special connections with her audiences, pre-schoolers through senior adults.
 Her shows are engaging and interactive, leaving audiences with a deeper understanding of Hawaiian culture, the origins of hula and the true meaning of Aloha.